 -

-Bust Size: Outside of being cute and sexy, the reason you’d wear a bra is because they lift and support your chest as you go about your day.
+Bust size: Outside of being cute and sexy, the reason you’d wear a bra is because it lifts and supports your chest as you go about your day.
 This is even more so the case if you have a large chest.
 Which is kind of ironic because the larger your chest, the more weight your bra needs to support, and the less time it actually lasts.
 It’s kind of sad, but the more work a bra puts into supporting you, the earlier it needs to be retired.

 -